Support Website Creation for Local Rotary Club

 The VSPP will engage in the following tasks, in collaboration with their Host Country Partners:

-• Establish design guidelines, standards, and best practices
+• Co-assess and determine website design goals, guidelines, standards and best practices

-• Design visual imagery for the website and ensuring that it is in line with the club’s branding
+• Co-design visual imagery for the website that it is in line with the club’s branding

-• Create a website using Word Press or a similar platform
+• Co-create a website using Word Press or a similar platform

 • Create a website maintenance guide